Frequently Asked Questions about Timber Casualty Losses

 Will I have to pay taxes on the salvage income, if it is more than the basis?

 If the landowner receives payment for timber salvaged from a casualty, he or she has two options.
-One is to pay tax on net gains, which is salvage income minus the basis and minus the sales expenses.
+One is to pay tax on net gains, which is salvage income minus the basis and sales expenses.
 Net income will be a capital gain if the timber has been owned at least a year and a day.
 There is no required holding period for inherited timber to claim a capital gain.
 With gifted property, the holding period of both the giver and the recipient together must total a year and a day.

 The other option is to treat the income as an involuntary conversion, which allows the taxpayer to take the entire proceeds of the salvage, postpone recognition of the gain, and take up to 2 years to reinvest in qualified replacement property as explained below.